your shield against the risk of HIV

 Take with meals,

-drink plenty of water and rest well.
+drink plenty of water, and rest well.

-Get enough sleep and drink plenty of water, eat a balanced diet, avoid excessive caffeine and alcohol.
+Get enough sleep, drink plenty of water, eat a balanced diet, and avoid excessive caffeine and alcohol.

 Take with small but frequent meals, avoid spicy and greasy foods and rest after taking medication.

-Stay hydrated with fluids, avoid spicy fatty or dairy foods, rest and avoid strenuous activities.
+Stay hydrated with fluids, avoid spicy, fatty or dairy foods, rest and avoid strenuous activities.
 Consider anti-diarrheal medications if needed.

 ****Seek medical advice if symptoms or side effect are severe or persistent